-- X.509 X.509 is a standard for managing digital certificates and public key encryption.
-When you use certificate-based authentication, you can specify the certificate source and setting for LDAP failover if certificate-based authentication fails. - SiteMinder To enable this option on a Windows system, install both the Administrative Server and a SiteMinder web agent on the same machine as IIS, and set up the server to use your IIS web server.
+- Single sign-on through IIS.
+This option uses Microsoft IIS web server.
+This option requires no additional setup as long as you used the automated installer and chose to integrate with IIS during the installation process.
+You can find more information on install configurations in the MSS Installation Guide. - Single sign-on through Windows authentication.
+For security reasons, this option, which uses the NT LAN Manager version 2 (NTLM v2) protocol to authenticate users, is not recommended.
+For details, see Knowledge Base article 7024851. - X.509 X.509 is a standard for managing digital certificates and public key encryption.
+When you use certificate-based authentication, you can specify the certificate source and setting for LDAP failover if certificate-based authentication fails. - SiteMinder To enable this option on a Windows system, install both MSS and a SiteMinder web agent on the same machine as IIS, and set up the server to use your IIS web server.